uchicago-2025-capp30122/30122-project-andes-indus-analytics/milestones/milestone2.md

 ## Preliminary Project Plan
 <b>Census data management:</b>

-We will gather data from the Census API and verify that the information is available at the neighborhood level within the city (or undertand the lowest dissagregation level).
-Our primary focus is to characterize the city's neighborhoods (or the lowest disaggregation level) in terms of socioeconomic status, predominant ethnicity, school-aged population, and the percentage of NEET (Not in Education, Employment, or Training) youth.
+We will gather data from the Census API.
+We have already verified the information is available for 18 Public Use Microdata Areas PUMA of the city for which we will calculate socieconomic indicators.
+Our primary focus is to characterize the city's PUMA's areas in terms of socioeconomic status, predominant ethnicity, school-aged population, and the percentage of NEET (Not in Education, Employment, or Training) youth.
 To achieve this, we will build spatial clustering indicators, which will require cleaning the collected data and constructing comparable, clustered integration variables to interoperate and merge with the rest of the datasets.

 <b>School data:</b>